dvdmrk/GuestBookConverter/README.md

-# Export from the Knot import into Minted
+# Export from the Knot, Import into Minted

 ### A basic converter for optimizing your wedding invitation workflow when exporting from the Knot and importing into Minted